Chocolate Zucchini Bread

 Can I make this gluten-free?

-Yes, use a gluten-free all-purpose flour blend as a substitute.
+Yes, use a 1:1 gluten-free flour blend in place of regular flour.

 Can I double the recipe?